-Head to the Cafe A Brasiliera for breakfast.
+Head to the Cafe A Brasileira for breakfast.
 Café A Brasileira or The Brazilian Lady Cafe is located just outside of the Baixa-Chiado metro stop.
 Recognized as a hang out place for intellectuals, artists and writers of the century, this cafe is over 100 years old and definitely deserves a coffee stop.

-There are other restaurants located in near the metro station as well including a McDonalds if interested.
+There are other restaurants located near the metro station as well including a McDonalds if interested.
 The essentials history tour also commences from here.

-Wander the lanes of Chiado neighbourhood
+Wander the lanes of Chiado neighborhood

-Chiado is the artistic neighbourhood of Lisbon.
+Chiado is the artistic neighborhood of Lisbon.
 This area is filled with restaurants and is an important cultural site, with museums and theatres.
 Known as the artists and creative people’s neighborhood, you will find statues of poets and writers sprinkled all across this neighborhood.

 There is a statue of poet António Ribeiro at the Chiado Square – this is a good spot to people-watch or capture the famous Lisbon tram going through the quarters.
 Chiado is located between the neighborhoods of Bairro Alto and Baixa Pombalina.

 Rua Garrett – it’s main street runs from the Baixa to Bairro Alto and is known for big brand shopping!
 Bairro Alto is great for nightlife and during the day you can capture their beautiful lanes (tiles and doors).